riribaker/datastructures/README.md

 # datastructures
-Some example projects from coursework.
+Some projects taken from previous coursework.

+Extensive experience with C++.